taziksh/catan-llm/README.md

 ![scripted-bot anchor win rates](assets/anchors_winrate.png)

+Note: rollout plays the move with the best average result over 8 playouts.

 #### step 1: generate trajectories

 From some early experiments, each game has 50-70 decisions.
 We logged ~9k games for ~364k decision samples.
 Each of our training sets consist of whole games only; i.e. we split at the game boundaries.